charud/cx/README.md

 });
 ```

-The two counters will count independently from each other.
+The two counters will increase independently from each other.

 Get started
 ==